sovdeeth/skript-maps/README.md

 ### Effects
 #### Draw Map Content
 ```
-draw %image/string% on the map at %number%, %number%"
+(draw|render) %image/string% on the map at %mappixel%
 ```
 Draws text or images on a map.
 Must be used in a map layer section.